cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Using BOSH

 Before we can use BOSH we need to install the BOSH CLI.
-Also, make sure that you have a running development environment with an uploaded stemcell.
+Also, make sure that you have a running development environment with an uploaded Stemcell.
 You can learn about those steps in the [BOSH Installation][] section.

 ## Installing BOSH Command Line Interface ##